 Chase Elliott's 2014 Xfinity Series Trophy

-JR Motorsports, the Xfinity Series team Earnhardt co-owns with Rick Hendrick, has won three Xfinity Series championships.
+JR Motorsports, the Xfinity Series team that Earnhardt co-owns with Rick Hendrick, has won three Xfinity Series championships.
 The first came with Chase Elliott in 2014.
+With his big win that year, Elliott became the first rookie and youngest driver to win a NASCAR national series title

 2000 Rolling Stone Magazine Issue